topicusoverheid/java-factory-bot/README.md

 }
 ```

-we can define factories like these:
+we can define factories like

 ```groovy
 class ArticleFactory extends Factory<Article> {